nroi/flexo/mirror_selection.md

     Keep in mind that in some countries, no mirrors or very few mirrors are available, so in that case, make sure to include sufficiently many countries.
 Check out https://www.archlinux.org/mirrors/status/ to see how many mirrors are available in your country.
-3. Modify the `max_score` setting: This setting is just a very rough estimate of a mirror's performance, so it's possible that you're excluding too many sufficiently good mirrors if that setting is too low.
+3. Modify the `max_score` setting: This score is just a very rough estimate of a mirror's performance, so it's possible that you're excluding too many sufficiently good mirrors if that setting is too low.
 4. Modify the `timeout` setting: The default value should be fine for most users, but if you happen to have a high latency connection towards most mirrors, this setting should be increased.